-The ideas of some of the philosophers who have made major contributions to the understanding of Man and Society.
-Aithough the elective is primarily a history of ideas, nevertheless and tempt is made to relate the theories of the various thinkers to the social background against which their works were written.
-The major figures to be dealt with include Plato, Hobbes, Locke, Rousseau, Marx and Mill.
+The ideas of some of the philosophers who have made major contributions to the understanding of 'Man and Society'.
+Although this elective is primarily a history of ideas, nevertheless an attempt is made to relate the theories of the various thinkers to the social background against which their works were written.
+The major figures include Plato, Hobbes, Locke, Rousseau, Marx and Mill.